-- Remove infected terminal shoots during dormant season pruning when noticed and if practical.
+- If practical, remove infected terminal shoots during dormant season pruning.

 - Removal of the upper two-thirds of every shoot was shown to reduce disease.
 (Not practical for tip-bearing apples.)

-- Backyard growers may find it useful to prune out and destroy infected shoots as they appear early in the year, but that is ineffective when the disease is severe.
+- Home gardeners may find it useful to prune out and destroy infected shoots as they appear early in the year, but that is ineffective when the disease is severe.